 No country minds foreign direct investment.
 If a big multinational wants to build a production facility in France, Germany or Italy rather than acquiring a local rival, it will be warmly encouraged.
-Britain stands out in its openness to foreign acquisitions.
+Where Britain stands out is in its openness to foreign acquisitions.
 It is happy to see UK corporate assets transferred to a foreign company.

 Yet the British attitude is logical; foreign takeovers have been good for the country.
 They have brought investment and new jobs.
-And they have raised standards of management in British offices and manufacturing plants.

-Given the choice of British-controlled or well-run companies, the UK takes the latter.
-The British have had too much experience of the alternative: bad labour relations and weak management led to a decline in British manufacturing from the 1950s.
-A study by McKinsey & Co and the London School of Economics of 700 medium-sized manufacturing companies in France, Germany, Britain and the US found that the British-owned ones were still worst managed on average.
+And they have raised standards of management in UK offices and manufacturing plants.
+Given the choice of UK-controlled or well-run companies, Britain takes the latter.
+The British have had too much experience of the alternative: bad labour relations and weak management led to a decline in UK manufacturing from the 1950s onwards.
+A recent study by McKinsey & Co and the London School of Economics of 700 medium-sized manufacturing companies in France, Germany, the UK and the US found that the British-owned ones were still worst managed on average.

 In contrast, multinational companies - and particularly US multinationals - did the best.
-They were better at setting targets and ensuring they were met.
+They were better at setting stretching targets and ensuring they were met.
 US companies were also more adept at implementing technology.